 If the insurance company cannot give you a reason, or the reason does not seem valid, you may be the victim of insurance bad faith.
 Common examples of insurance bad faith are inadequate investigations, requests for excessive proof of losses, unfounded claim denials, lowball settlement offers, delayed payouts and refusal to handle a claim reasonably.
 No insurance company is going to admit to bad faith.
 It will be up to you to identify signs of a wrongful denial.

-If you suspect the insurance company of handling your claim in bad faith, you have legal options.
+If you suspect the insurance company of handling your claim in bad faith, you have legal options, such as, suing insurance company for denying claim.
 One is suing the insurance company.
-Before you file an insurance bad-faith lawsuit, however, talk to an insurance claims attorney in Texas for advice.
+Before you file an insurance bad-faith lawsuit, however, talk to an insurance claims attorney in Dallas for advice.
 A lawyer may be able to negotiate a different case outcome without a lawsuit.
 Requesting an internal review of your insurance claim, for instance, may be enough to achieve a change in the outcome of your case.
 This is especially likely if your lawyer submits further evidence to support your claim.

 Another option is to request an external review.
 You can contact the Texas Department of Insurance (TDI) to complain about insurance bad faith.
 The TDI will review your insurance claim and how the insurer responded.
 If the TDI agrees that the insurer is in the wrong, it may force the company to pay you benefits.
 Simply hiring an attorney may be enough to convince an insurance company to handle your case better.
 If not, you and your lawyer can bring a lawsuit against the insurance company for denying your claim instead.